 Thankfully, the field of eugenics was discredited following World War II and the Nazis’ grim application of eugenic ideas.
 The Boston Globe would later estimate that at least half of Fernald’s patients were physically fit but just deemed unwanted or a burden to their family.

 Many of the children sectioned at Fernald came from impoverished families who just couldn’t afford to look after their children.
 At its height, some 2,500 people, mostly children, were confined within its walls.

 “We thought for a long time that we belonged there, that we were not part of the species.
 We thought we were some kind of, you know, people that wasn’t supposed to be born,” said Fred Boyce to CBS News.
 As a young boy, he was locked up inside Fernald when his foster mother died despite the fact he had an average IQ.
 He remained there the next 11 years.
 These kids who suffered from no sort of illness or ailment were known as “state boys” and their forced labour helped run the facility; this was a financial incentive to keep those deemed fit locked up.

-In an 1852 report on the school published in the Granite State Farmer, “general characteristics or classes of idiots” were described as:
+In a 1952 report on the school published in the Granite State Farmer, “general characteristics or classes of idiots” were described as: